• About/Start Here

 Johnson City (Texas Hill Country)

-The Exotic Resort Zoo is an independently-owned safari zoo home to over 700 exotic animals representing over 45 species.
+The Exotic Resort Zoo is an independently owned safari zoo, home to over 700 exotic animals representing more than 45 species.

 • Hop on a one-of-a-kind guided tour tractor ride through the park.